Wuben Flashlight News

 Light output (Lumens) vs. peak beam intensity (Candela)

 Higher output looks like it should mean higher intensity, but a light with more lumens isn't necessarily 'brighter'.
-This is because light output depends upon by the total amount of light coming from the front of the flashlight and is related to the bulb's efficiency.
+This is because light output depends on the total amount of light coming from the front of the flashlight and is related to the bulb's efficiency.
 Peak beam intensity (higher candela rating) represents brightness perceived by the eyes.
-It is related to how focussed the beam is.
+It is related to how focused the beam is.

 Flood beams have a small cd/lm ratio and are great for close-up tasks such as map reading.
 They will have less range to see distant objects.